aaronhumphres/Escape-from-Wizard-Keep/README.md

 # Project-1
 Create a game
+"Escape the Wizard's Keep"
-Player has escaped from a lab cell in a Prisoner's tower.
+Player has escaped from a cell in the Wizard's lab.
+He must now escape the keep.

 Simple Canvas Game.
 Object of the game is to move player to the other end of the screen without touch any traps or guards called "Grues."
 Touching a trap or a guard will send player back to the starting point.
 Player will have 3 lives.